Enbridge's economic impact on Rhode Island

 - Enbridge's operating and administrative expenses in Rhode Island, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $29.2 million.

 - Across the United States, Enbridge’s capital expenditures totaled $4.45 billion, while our operating and administrative expenditures totaled $2.96 billion.

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
 In 2021:

 - Enbridge’s workforce included 6 Rhode Island-based permanent and temporary employees, and provisioned contractors, at year’s end.

 - Enbridge paid $495,000 in total wages to our Rhode Island-based permanent and temporary employees—much of that injected directly into the state economy.

 - On a national scale, Enbridge had an American workforce of 4,192 permanent and temporary employees, and provisioned contractors, at year’s end, and paid more than $355.9 million in total wages to our permanent and temporary employees in the U.S.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $40,800 in community-strengthening initiatives across Rhode Island—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2021, through our Fueling Futures program, Enbridge invested $29,500 in community-strengthening initiatives across Rhode Island—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.